Extracorporeal membrane oxygenation: Neurologic

 A common consequence in ECMO-treated adults is neurological injury, which may include intracerebral hemorrhage, subarachnoid hemorrhage, ischemic infarctions in susceptible areas of the brain, hypoxic-ischemic encephalopathy, unexplained coma, and brain death.
 Bleeding occurs in 30 to 40% of those receiving ECMO and can be life-threatening.
 It is due to both the necessary continuous heparin infusion and platelet dysfunction.
 Meticulous surgical technique, maintaining platelet counts greater than 100,000/mm^{3}, and maintaining the target activated clotting time reduce the likelihood of bleeding.

 Blood

+ECMO is associated with an increased risk of major bleeding compared with conventional management.
 Heparin-induced thrombocytopenia (HIT) is increasingly common among people receiving ECMO.
 When HIT is suspected, the heparin infusion is usually replaced by a non-heparin anticoagulant.

 There is retrograde blood flow in the descending aorta whenever the femoral artery and vein are used for VA (Veno-Arterial) ECMO.
 Stasis of the blood can occur if left ventricular output is not maintained, which may result in thrombosis.